Breeze/breeze.github.io/doc-js/lap-changetracking.md

 [Learn more](validation) about Breeze property-level and entity-level validation.

-<p class="note">**Reminder:** Client-side validation improves the user experience.
+> **Reminder:** Client-side validation improves the user experience.
 It is not a substitute for validation on the server.

 ##Reverting a change